 Amazon Affiliate links have been included in this post.
 Please read my Disclosure for full details.

 To begin, we got out one of Onetime’s favourite toys – his Wader Grip Garbage Truck!
-We talked about how garbage is taken in a truck to a Landfill.
+We talked about how garbage is taken in a truck to a landfill.

-To make our Landfill, I filled an empty container with brown shredded paper for soil and then topped it with green shredded paper for grass.
+To make our landfill, I filled an empty container with brown shredded paper for soil and then topped it with green shredded paper for grass.

-Then Onetime got his truck and filled it up with the garbage items we had put there from our sorting (see this post to get the printable garbage pictures.)
+Then Onetime got his truck and filled it up with the garbage items we had put there from our sorting (see this post to get the free printable garbage pictures.)